Rule Matching Algorithm

 - Position: the earliest match wins (i.e., closest to the beginning of the query string).

-- Match length: the longest match wins (in terms of the number of words from the query string).
+- Match length: the longest match wins; match length is determined by the number of words matched from the query string and the number of filters matched from the query parameters.

 - Anchoring: is > starts with > ends with > contains.

-- Context: a contextual Rule has higher priority than a general Rule.
+- Filters: a Rule using filters has higher priority than a general Rule.

 - Literals over placeholders: if a word could match both a literal or a facet value, the literal takes precedence.